spokenweb/spokenweb-metadata-scheme/docs/5-metadata-fields.rst

     * Production Date– when the recording was produced
     * Publication Date- when the recording was broadcast, distributed or first made public

   2. The Date Field is required: this means that the elements of this field cannot be left empty -- some value must be entered.
-Select Unknown if the date cannot be determined.
+Leave blank if the date cannot be determined.

   3. Enter as outlined below according to the prescribed syntax and punctuation.
 It is very important that all date entries use this specific syntax: